lakenen/view-school/exercises/02-listing/README.md

-# Lesson Three: Listing Uploaded Documents
+# Lesson Two: Listing Uploaded Documents

 In this lesson, you will use the [box-view](https://www.npmjs.org/package/box-view) node package to fetch a list of your documents.